 How does Allstar Plus work?

 In many ways, the Allstar Plus card works just like any other credit card.
 You apply directly to Allstar, either via phone or email, and they will provide a card based on your business situation.

 There are other aspects to this card too.
 You can add user profiles to your account, giving employees a varying degree of flexibility to suit their role.
 There are three tiers that you can allocate to employees:

+Bronze.
 For employees who add low-value expenses to their fuel payments.

+Silver.
 For those who travel more and stay away from home.

+Gold.
 For senior managers and directions who need the most flexibility.

 What features does Allstar Plus have?